anze3db/blog/_posts/2022-11-21-perfect-code.md

 Last week this code finally broke.
 A customer had too many `Template` objects and the query started to time out.
 Because of the bare try-except, we haven't received a Sentry error and we haven't noticed that the code was broken until the customer reached out 😢

+When the query timed out the for loop didn't execute.
+The bare except block caught the time out exception, but didn't do anything with it.
+The code continued with `load_hub = False` even though it should have been `True` based on the data in the database.
+Later on in the code a permission check failed and the users got an unexpected 404.

 Luckily, it didn't take us long to debug and fix the issue.
 We rewrote the code into the following:

 ```python